wjy5446/Real-time-video-stitching/readme.md

 # Real-time Video stitching Using Camera Path Estimation and Homography Refinement
 > This is a framework that combines multiple frames acquired from moving cameras
+>
+> For reduce stitching time, we estimate homography using the optical-flow algorithm (Camera Path Estimation), then remove errors of homography using the block-matching (Homograpy Refinement).

 **Paper address** [link](http://www.mdpi.com/2073-8994/10/1/4) "Yoon, J., & Lee, D. (2017).
 Real-Time Video Stitching Using Camera Path Estimation and Homography Refinement. *Symmetry*, *10*(1), 4."